Teenage brain development: the basics

 child in choosing healthy risks

-– such as sports and travel – instead of
+– like sports and travel – instead of

 negative ones like smoking and stealing.
 All risk-taking involves the